Dimencia/DU-Factory-Helper/README.md

 If you have multiple assemblies crafting the same item, you must put them all on the same WorkerBoard.
 Times should be calculated accordingly with multiple assemblies crafting.
 Times do not include any talents.

+There is currently a race-condition that if someone queues an item to craft exactly when an item finishes crafting, it will not show up on the board (but will still craft)

 ## Features

 Allows connecting multiple assemblies with the same recipe.
 It will load-balance if multiple machines are available and a multiple-quantity craft is started

 If no machines are available, it will leave the command in the queue and will start crafting as soon as a machine becomes available to craft it

+Shows time remaining to craft (in minutes until the screen flicker issue is fixed)

+Highlights your name on the queue board (whoever is running the programming board)

 ### Planned